2025 Shakey's Super League National Invitationals

 The 2025 Shakey's Super League National Invitationals was the third edition of the national collegiate competition organized by the Shakey's Super League and the second SSL tournament of 2025.
-In celebration of Shakey's 50th year anniversary, this year 2025 edition tournament will be in a three-leg nationwide tour.
+In celebration of Shakey's 50th anniversary, this year 2025 edition tournament will be in a three-leg nationwide tour.
 The SSL came up with a tour-style format to showcase the talents of provincial squads in front of their home crowd.

 The NU Lady Bulldogs entered this tournament as the defending National Invitationals champions.